The correct golf posture is seconds away

 It also results in inside takeaways which increase your chances of coming over the top causing big banana slices, fat, thin, topped, pushes and pulls.

-2. Standing too upright with not enough hinge from the waist.
+Too upright & not enough hinge from the waist

 Similar to the hunched over position, an upright posture causes a poor takeaway either too inside or too outside.